purecloudlabs/genesys-cloud-streaming-client-webrtc-sessions/doc/documentation.md

-After creating an instance of the streaming client, your client can add event handlers for incoming sessions (for inbound or outbound calls). `requestIncomingRtcSession` is an example of an SDK event.
-You can answer and control sessions via the SDK methods documented below.
+After creating an instance of the streaming client, your client can add event handlers for incoming sessions (for inbound or outbound calls). `requestIncomingRtcSession` is an example of an webrtcSessions event.
+You can answer and control sessions via the methods documented below.
 Most call control actions, however, should be done via the PureCloud Public API (or the Public API javascript SDK).